Program helps boaters stop

-Key partners (public and private): University of Minnesota Sea Grant, U.S. Environmental Protection Agency and more than 1,000 other businesses, industry groups, universities and non-profit organizations.
+Key partners: Great Lakes Restoration Initiative, University of Minnesota Sea Grant, U.S. Environmental Protection Agency and more than 1,000 other businesses, industry groups, universities and non-profit organizations